Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 • Displaying lyrics for the user to sing along.

-• Sharing YouTube link of the song.
+• Sharing the YouTube link of the song.

 • Giving the option to purchase the track and keep it downloaded for a certain period.

-2. Audio Visualization
+2. Audio Visualization & UX Design

-Your app like Shazam needs a recognised display to show that the program is capturing and processing the song being played.
+Your app, like Shazam, needs a recognised display to show that the program is capturing and processing the song being played.
 Everyone is familiar with Shazam’s whirling and chattering sphere, but we recommend adding a dash of levity to audio visualisation.

 Nowadays, it’s difficult to find an app that isn’t linked to social media.
 Social media buttons for Twitter and Facebook are a must-have.
 As a result, users may: